 My research interests focus on fathers and fatherhood, the gendered division of labour and gender inequalities in work, employment and family life.

 Much of my work uses quantitative analysis to explore how policy regimes, gender role attitudes, socio-demographics, employment hours and other employment related factors affect unpaid work (childcare and housework), work-family reconciliation and the working-time of men and women.
-For example, my ESRC SDAI funded project conducted cross-sectional and longitudinal analyses on the UK’s Millennium Cohort Study to explore what influences paternal involvement in childcare and housework as children age from nine months to eleven years old.
+My ESRC SDAI funded project conducted cross-sectional and longitudinal analyses on the UK’s Millennium Cohort Study to explore what influences paternal involvement in childcare and housework as children age from nine months to eleven years old.
 I am also interested in mothers' and their work-care trajectories after having children, as well as cross-national variations of gender inequalities in work, employment and care practices and policies across Europe.
 I am currently one of three Co-Investigators for a project funded by the UKRI (ESRC) Covid-19 Rapid Response funding scheme (2020-22), led by Dr Kate Hardy (PI), exploring the impact of the coronavirus pandemic on early years childcare across England and Wales.

 - PhD Social Statistics, University of Manchester